Subham123456789kumar/gitexample/README.md

 # gitexample
 just for learn

-this is java project for learning purpose
+this is java project for learning purpose main

 this project used for learning plateform